Agnar22/PU/README.md

 10. The product can now be accessed by typing `http://localhost:8000` in your web-browser

 # Testing
-* Open the CMD/terminal and navigate to the "gruppe-15" folder in the cloned project
+* Open the CMD/terminal and navigate to the "PU" folder in the cloned project
     * Type `python manage.py test` in command line; runs all test
     * Type `python manage.py test <appname>`; runs all tests for a specific app